appium/appium/docs/en/mobile-web.md

+---
+title: Automating mobile web apps
+layout: default
+---

 Automating mobile web apps
 ======================

 If you're interested in automating your web app in Mobile Safari on iOS or Chrome on Android, Appium can help you.
 Basically, you write a normal WebDriver test, and use Appium as the Selenium server with a special set of desired capabilities.

 ### Mobile Safari on Simulator

 First of all, make sure developer mode is turned on in your Safari preferences so that the remote debugger port is open.

 If you are using the simulator or a real device, you MUST run Safari before attempting to use Appium.

 Then, use desired capabilities like these to run your test in mobile Safari: